Switzer resigns following 27-year career at Plymouth State

 In 2015 he was recognized for his lifetime of dedication and commitment to coaching swimming and diving with a feature article in Swimming World Magazine (see article here).

 Switzer began his coaching career in 1955 at Hebron Academy in Maine, where he coached football, swimming and baseball.
 He went on to coach for 19 years at the University of Maine at Orono, guiding the highly successful men's program to two New England Division I titles.
-He has since been inducted into the Hebron Academy and University of Maine Athletic Halls of Fame.
+He has since been inducted into the Hebron Academy, University of Maine and Maine Swimming and Diving Halls of Fame.

 Switzer guided the Panthers to seven straight winning seasons in the 1990s, while helping several swimmers reach the NCAA 'B' Provisional time standards.
 He leaves with an overall dual meet record of 134-126, including 14 winning seasons and six top-ten finishes at New England's.
 His most impressive stint came in the seven seasons from 1992 – 1998 when his teams posted an overall dual meet record of 55-16 (.775), including the program record for wins in a season (ten) in the 1996-97 season.